 The Valle de las Animas, or Valley of the Souls is a densely packed forest of rock formations, each stabbing toward the sky in great clusters.
-Formed out of mudrock and erosion over hundreds of years, the visually-stunning valley has drawn in visitors for thousands of years.
+Formed out of mudrock and erosion over hundreds of years, the stunning valley has drawn visitors for thousands of years.

-When the first people visited the valley, they believed the spires resembled petrified souls, and gave the area its name.
-Since that time, a steady stream of hikers have visited the valley to marvel at the thousands of rugged peaks, which form deep gorges and many side passages and sub-valleys.
+When people first visited this valley, they believed the spires resembled petrified souls, which gave the area its name.
+Since that time, a steady stream of hikers has visited the valley to marvel at the thousands of rugged peaks, which form deep gorges and many side passages and sub-valleys.
 Adding to the mystique and beauty of the site is the 15,000-foot Illimani, Bolivia’s highest mountain that towers above the valley in the background.